 Vertigo primarily stems from imbalances in the inner ear, but various factors can contribute to its occurrence.
 Meniere’s disease, characterized by inner ear disorders, infections within the inner ear, viral infections causing nerve swelling, skin growth in the inner ear, head injuries, and certain medications are all potential culprits.

 A notable mechanism behind vertigo involves the displacement of carbonate crystals within the ear.
 These crystals, crucial for maintaining balance, can dislodge and move to the ear’s fluid channels.
-This displacement results in misleading signals being sent to the brain, creating the sensation of rotation.
+This displacement sends misleading signals to the brain, creating the sensation of rotation.

 This inner ear issue can cause vertigo, sickness, and equilibrium problems in some individuals.
 The duration of this disorienting feeling can vary, with episodes lasting anywhere from three to five days, although in normal circumstances, it typically resolves more rapidly.
 Now you know the answer – Can earphones cause vertigo?